Mosquito Traps & Electric Zappers

 Challenges of Control

 Targeting only adult mosquitoes does little to affect the overall mosquito population.
 Adults will continue to emerge, many of which will not be killed by a few devices.
+DIY or homemade methods can often miss the mark.
 Pest control experts practice the most efficient methods of mosquito control, including targeting mosquito adult resting areas and addressing possible breeding areas.